-Richard Ghia-Wilberforce, 2012
+Richard Ghia-Wilberforce, 2012 (Edited in February 2021)

 Understandably, people unfamiliar with multiplicity would be sceptical of it, and would wonder about the psychological state of someone who would claim to have several co-existent identities.
 In Western culture, the concept is invariably associated with the sort of pathological identity disturbance that is reflected in popular media accounts, such as Sybil, Three Faces of Eve and Fight Club.

 In certain corners of the Internet, this scepticism results in wanton mockery of anyone who claims to experience any form of multiplicity that does not strictly adhere to the classic trauma-based DID paradigm.
 The problem with this is that many different situations are turned into ‘He’s got video-game characters in his head’, or ‘she’s clearly role-playing’.
 Although some people do offer somewhat dubious arguments that are unlikely to convince sceptics, this does not apply to the totality of plural systems – such behaviour is not representative of the entire community.
 This is most frustrating; we need intelligent discussion about identity and its formation, not puerile insult-slinging that passes for argument.